 Sempra reported 3Q2010 earnings of $131 million (53 cents/share), down 58% compared with $317 million ($1.27) in 3Q2009.
 Those results included a previously announced $139 million after-tax charge from the writedown of the company's investment in the RBS Sempra Commodities JV and a commodity operations earnings loss of $134 million in 3Q2010, compared with earnings of $75 million in 3Q2009.
 Sempra's 3Q2010 earnings would have been $265 million without the Sempra Commodities losses, up about 10% from $242 million in the previous year period, Felsinger said.

-"The solid results from our core businesses in the third quarter keep us on track to meet our 2010 earnings guidance," he said during a conference call with analysts.
+"The solid results from our core businesses in the third quarter keep us on track to meet our 2010 earnings guidance," he said during a conference call with analysts Tuesday.
 Sempra reaffirmed its 2010 earnings per share guidance of $3.15-3.40, excluding results from Sempra Commodities.

-Last month Sempra and the Royal Bank of Scotland (RBS) said they had sold "most" of the remaining assets in their JV to JP Morgan Ventures Energy Corp., a unit of JP Morgan Chase & Co. (see NGI, Oct.
-11a).
-The deal, together with previously announced sales (see NGI, Sept.
-27), would effectively complete the divestiture of the last principal assets of RBS Sempra Commodities, the partners said.
-Sempra and RBS recently completed the sale of the San Diego-based Sempra Energy Solutions unit of RBS Sempra Commodities to Hong Kong-based Noble Group Ltd. (see Power Market Today, Nov.
+Last month Sempra and the Royal Bank of Scotland (RBS) said they had sold "most" of the remaining assets in their JV to JP Morgan Ventures Energy Corp., a unit of JP Morgan Chase & Co. (see Daily GPI, Oct.
+8).
+The deal, together with previously announced sales (see Daily GPI, Sept.
+21), would effectively complete the divestiture of the last principal assets of RBS Sempra Commodities, the partners said.
+Last week Sempra and RBS completed the sale of the San Diego-based Sempra Energy Solutions unit of RBS Sempra Commodities to Hong Kong-based Noble Group Ltd. (see Power Market Today, Nov.
 2); the sale of North American natural gas and power assets is expected to close Dec.
 1.

 In February JP Morgan bought the joint venture's European and Asian operations for $1.7 billion.
-The sale of the foreign holdings was announced as a prelude to the disposition of the other major part of the business, North American natural gas and power trading (see NGI, March 1).
+The sale of the foreign holdings was announced as a prelude to the disposition of the other major part of the business, North American natural gas and power trading (see Daily GPI, Feb.
+17).

 Sempra officials previously said Sempra faced a year of flat earnings before its ongoing businesses -- all of which are expected to keep growing -- produce an overall increase in profits.
 Segment earnings in 3Q2010 were mixed, with Sempra Generation faring best; the unit reported earnings of $56 million compared with $43 million in 3Q2009.
 The increase was due primarily to renewable energy tax credits from investment in the Copper Mountain Solar project in Nevada.